 Subdivision 4 — General

-36. Unrecognised unpaid leave — no contributions
+36. Unrecognised unpaid leave, no contributions allowed etc.

 (1) Contributions cannot be made by or for a Gold State Super Member who is on unrecognised unpaid leave.

 (2) A Gold State Super Member who is on unrecognised unpaid leave may continue his or her entitlement to benefits under regulations 39, 40 and 41 while he or she is on unrecognised unpaid leave by paying to the Board, on or before the dates specified by the Board, the amounts determined by the Board to be the cost of continuing that entitlement.